thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

-The `Hooke` brick describes the linear elastic part of the behaviour of an isotropic or orthotropic material.
+The `Hooke` brick describes the linear elastic part of the behavior of an isotropic or orthotropic material.

 ## Evolution of the elastic strain

-This bricks relies on the fact that the behaviour is based on the strain split hypothesis.
+This bricks relies on the fact that the behavior is based on the strain split hypothesis.

 The elastic strain must be defined as the first integration